-5.4 Responding to challenging behaviour in class

-The sanctions system is a series of steps.
+- 5.2 When poor behaviour is identified, sanctions should be implemented consistently and fairly in line with established systems.
+A range of disciplinary measures are available and clearly communicated to staff and students.
+These can include: - A verbal reprimand - ClassDojo negative point - o Three negative points constitute a warning - Loss of privileges such as: - o Not being allowed to participate in offsite activities including afternoon activities, end of term trips and residential trips - Negative phone call home. - Being placed on report (including being set individualised targets to reach) for behaviour monitoring. - 5.3 Responding to challenging behaviour in class the sanctions system is a series of steps.
 At each step, staff should remind the students that they have a choice.
-It is also the delivery staff's decision to know when to implement this formal system:

-- A Refrain Remind the student of the Code of Conduct or Behaviour Code, (depending on the programme) and that they have a choice. - Negative If the reminder doesn't work, give student a negative point on the Classdojo system.
-The Engagement team will then monitor the lesson and that particular student via cameras and the online system. - Second Negative Student is removed from the session by an ET member to talk to them one to one.
+It is also the delivery staff's decision to know when to implement this formal system: - A Refrain Remind the student of the Code of Conduct or Behaviour Code, (depending on the programme) and that they have a choice. - Negative If the reminder doesn't work, give the student a negative point on the Class Dojo system.
+The Engagement team will then monitor the lesson and that particular student via cameras and the online system. - Second Negative - Student is removed from the session by an ET member to talk to them one to one.
 Ask them to analyse the effect of their actions (e.g. "What do you think will happen if you do knock him out?", "You are better than this", "The (Name of student) that I know makes the right choices here"). - Third Negative If the refrain and negatives don't work, the student will be sent to the learning hub facility under supervision.
-The student will spend the rest of that session with the Engagement team who will re-focus them into a more positive frame of mind.
-It is always useful to offer some discussion time outside of the session with a student who is displaying challenging behaviour; however if staff are alone with a student and if a colleague is not available to attend the discussion, tutors must remain visible to other staff or CCTV cameras. - Calling for Assistance If the student is still being disruptive, or if s/he is very abusive and there is a high possibility that the student, tutor or others may be harmed, a middle leader or member of SLT.
+The student will spend the rest of that session with the Engagement team who will refocus them into a more positive frame of mind.
+It is always useful to offer some discussion time outside of the session with a student who is displaying challenging behaviour; however if staff are alone with a student and if a colleague is not available to attend the discussion, tutors must remain visible to other staff or CCTV cameras. - (N.B.
+This policy should be read in line with Physical Intervention Policy and the positive handling policy which is attached as appendix 2)

-Behaviour Policy Issue: 3 Page 10 of 21 Updated: 01/09/19 Updated by: KH
+Behaviour Policy Issue: 5 Page 10 of 30 Updated: 01/09/20 Updated by:KH